liferay/liferay-docs/commerce/articles/01-catalog-management/01-product-categories.markdown

 ### Category Display Page

-The category display page is a feature that creates a relationship between a category and a specified page.
+The category display page is a feature that creates a relationship between a category, a specified page, and a URL for that page.
 This relationship makes it easy to display and organize content or applications related to to that category, as changes made to the category will be automatically reflected on the page.
 A typical use case might involve using the page to display category content for customers.

 To create a category display page: